NuGet/docs.microsoft.com-nuget/docs/consume-packages/consuming-packages-authenticated-feeds.md

 When `nuget.exe` needs credentials to authenticate with a feed, it looks for them in the following manner:

-1. Look for credentials in `Nuget.Config` files.
+1. Look for credentials in `NuGet.config` files.
 1. Use V2 plug-in credential providers subject to the ordering below.
 1. Use V1 plug-in credential providers, subject to the ordering below.
 1. NuGet then prompts the user for credentials on the command line.